-- 1) Press the MAP Softkey (for the PFD Inset Map, select the INSET Softkey). - 2) Press the TERRAIN Softkey to display terrain and obstacle data.
+- 1) Select the MAP Softkey (for the PFD Inset Map, select the INSET Softkey). - 2) Select the TERRAIN Softkey to display terrain and obstacle data.

-When TAWS-B is selected on maps other than the TAWS-B Page, an icon to indicate the feature is enabled for display and a legend for TAWS-B terrain colors are shown (Figure 6-115).
+When TAWS-B is selected on maps other than the TAWS-B Page, an icon to indicate the feature is enabled for display and a legend with the TAWS-B terrain colors and annunciation window are shown (Figure 6-139).